ppy/osu-wiki/wiki/Help_Centre/en.md

 #### My osu!tablet has stopped working/does not work at all!

-**This can be tricky to troubleshoot since the osu!tablet is a two-unit solution (the tablet and the pen).**
+**This can be tricky to troubleshoot since the osu!tablet is a two-unit system (the tablet and the pen).**

-Given that the osu!tablet is a two-unit solution (e.g. tablet and pen), it can be difficult to tell which unit is experiencing issues when things go wrong.
+Given that the osu!tablet is a two-unit system, it can be difficult to tell which unit is experiencing issues when things go wrong.

-To find out, perform the following steps:
+To find out, you can perform a variety of steps:

 ##### Checking for issues with your tablet device

-**Follow these steps to check to see if your tablet device is functioning normally:**
+**Follow these steps to check to see if your tablet device is functioning normally.**

-1. Safely remove the tablet device from your system, and unplug the cable.
+1. Safely remove the tablet device from your system and unplug the cable.
 2. Gently plug the cable back into a USB slot on your system.
 3. If the tablet is functioning, the light slot on the face of the tablet will flash green momentarily then fall dark.
 This is normal behaviour.

-If the tablet's light does not flash, try using a different USB cable - the ones included with the tablet can sometimes be damaged during transit or after extensive use.
+If the tablet's light does not flash, try using a different USB cable: the ones included with the tablet can sometimes be damaged during transit or after extensive use.

 Please contact [store@ppy.sh](mailto:store@ppy.sh) for further inquiries.

 ##### Checking for issues with your pen device

-**Follow these steps to check to see if your pen device is functioning normally:**
+**Follow these steps to check to see if your pen device is functioning normally.**

 - Unscrew the grip from the body of the pen, exposing the battery on the inside.
 - Remove the AAA battery from the pen.
-- Replace the battery with a brand new AAA battery. **Verify that the new battery functions in another device first.**
+- Replace the battery with a brand new AAA battery. **Make sure to verify that the new battery functions in another device first.**
 - Ensure that the battery's positive and negative ends are appropriate in the pen.
 There are markers on the device that display marks telling you which end goes where.
 - Screw the grip back onto the pen.
 - Depress the button on the back end (eraser end) of the pen until it clicks.